bhb/expound/doc/development.md

 ### clojars

-Double check version is changed in `project.clj` and `lein deploy clojars`
+Double check version is changed in `project.clj` and `lein deploy clojars` (use deploy token instead of password)

 ### NPM